 *Organic Week: an annual celebration of organic agriculture in September of each year.

 *Co-operation with other organizations and government: to achieve policy change to encourage the adoption of organic agriculture, such as the Consumer and Corporate Affairs "Definition of Organic Food", the "Organic Production Systems General Principals and Management Standards" and the "Organic Products Regulations".

 *The heritage seed program: an independent organization called Seeds of Diversity Canada.
 This grassroots seed-saving program protects the biodiversity of our food crops.
 For more information about COG, click here.

 Get Your Kids and Teens Involved!
 Kids Right To Know

 Founded on the belief that we all have the “Right to Know” what’s in our food, regardless of age, ‘Kids Right to Know’ seeks to inform, educate, and motivate kids to stand up and make a difference.
-This is the website of Rachel Parent who has been advocating for GMO labeling in Canada since 2012.
+This is the website of Rachel Parent who has been advocating for GMO labelling in Canada since 2012.
 For more information, click here.

-Of course this is only a brief snapshot of some of the non-GMO activities that I was fortunate to be connected to in North America.
+Of course, this is only a brief snapshot of some of the non-GMO activities that I was fortunate to be connected to in North America.
 The global movement against the use of this technology is growing by the day.
 Millions of people all over the world are coming together to say “No!”.
-GMOs were first introduced into the food supply in the 1995.
+GMOs were first introduced into the food supply in 1995.
 That is over 20 years ago.
 People may say that the Genie is out of the bottle.
 It may be for the crops that have been mass-produced but we owe it to the next generation to pick up the gauntlet and fight for our right to eat real, authentic, unmodified food.
 I urge you to click on the many links above and take action with your wallets, your vote and most of all, your heart!